Positroids are 3-colorable: Preliminaries

 \begin{defn}[Copoints and Colines] Let $M$ be a matroid.
 A \emph{copoint} of $M$ is a flat of codimension $1$, that is a hyperplane.
 A \emph{coline} is a flat of codimension 2.
 If $L$ is a coline of $M$, $H$ a copoint of $M$ and $L \subseteq H$, then we say that $H$ is a \emph{copoint on} $L$.
 The copoint is \emph{simple} (with respect to $L$) if $|H \backslash L| = 1$, otherwise it is \emph{multiple}.
-A coline is \emph{positive} if there are more simple than multiple copoints on $L$. \end{defn}
+A coline is \emph{good} if there are at least $2$ simple copoints on $L$. \end{defn}